sarah11918/starlight-blog/src/content/docs/choirtech.md

 template: doc
 ---

-These are some of the tools that can help your choir!
+These are some of the tools I use that can help your choir!

-## Android
+## Android apps

 <h3><a href="https://play.google.com/store/apps/details?id=com.zubersoft.mobilesheetspro">Mobile Sheets</a></h3>